DAOveloped/DAOsignerDashboard/README.md

 ### Design and Earn!

 Whether you're an artist, a crypto enthusiast, or someone passionate about unique designs, this is your platform!
-Express your creativity by designing clothing that represents your favorite protocols, meme coins, or anything crypto-related.

 ### How to Submit Your Designs